Moderen: Background

 Nielsen began to compose the music for the various songs in April 1920.
 The work proceeded rather slowly, partly because he was not too keen to be working for the theatre once more and partly because he was travelling on assignments in Paris, London and Amsterdam.
 In addition, he was already starting to work on his Fifth Symphony.
-Nevertheless, as time went by he grew increasingly interested in the project.
-By the beginning of October, he was able to tell Johannes Nielsen, the theatre director: "It is a beautiful play and it interests me to be part of it" and inform Rode: "Your gala play has given me pleasure, so I want to do what I can with my music."
+Nevertheless, as time passed, he grew increasingly interested in the project.
+By the beginning of October, he was able to tell Johannes Nielsen, the theatre director, “It is a beautiful play, and I am interested in being part of it,” and inform Rode, “Your gala play has given me pleasure, so I want to do what I can with my music.”

-The gala performance which was originally scheduled for Boxing Day 1920 had to be rescheduled for January as the score had not been completed in time for rehearsals.
-After considerable preparations, it took place on 30 January 1921.
+The gala performance, originally scheduled for Boxing Day 1920, had to be postponed to January because the score was not completed in time for rehearsals.
+After considerable preparation, it finally took place on 30 January 1921.
 The accompanied songs assigned either to the Scald or to the Jester were sung by Svend Methling and Johannes Poulsen.